lupyuen/nuttx-parser/README.md

 Like for Stack Traces, ELF Loader, Memory Manager Logs (malloc / free)?

 Let's try it with PureScript, since Functional Languages are better for Parsing Text.
-And we'll support Online Scripting of PureScript, similar to [try.purescript.org](https://try.purescript.org/)
+And we'll support Online Scripting of our PureScript for Log Parsing, similar to [try.purescript.org](https://try.purescript.org/)

 # Compile PureScript to JavaScript in Web Browser